petracode-labs/petra-examples/README.md

 ## 🛠️ Getting Started

-Before you can validate Petra code locally, you must install the Petra AST dependency into your local Maven repository.
+Before you can validate Petra code locally, you must install the Petra AST dependency on your local Maven repository and remove the Petra Verifier dependancy (these changes are just for your local environment, do not commit them, otherwise the server-side verification process will fail).

 ### 1. Prerequisites
 * **Java:** JDK 8 or higher.
 * **Build Tool:** Apache Maven.

-### 2. Local Installation
+### 2. Install Petra AST Maven Dependency
 A pre-built library is included in the `/lib` folder.
 Run the following command from the project root to install it:

 ```bash